Who can work off-campus?

 e.g. “May accept employment on or off campus if meeting eligibility criteria as per R186(f), (v) or (w).
 Must cease working if no longer meeting these criteria”, AND

-- You are a full-time student at Bow Valley College career program, NOT including ELL program.
+- You are a full-time student at Bow Valley College program, NOT including ELL program.

 How many hours can you work off-campus per week?

-- Work up to 20 hours per week during academic sessions once you have commenced your program of study
+- Work up to 20 hours per week during academic sessions once you have started your program of study

 - Work full-time during regularly scheduled breaks between academic sessions regardless of your course load